Skip to main content

 This is personal.
 Puget Sound and Cascades are unique and irreplaceable.
 Atlanta offers the Chattahoochee River, Lake Lanier access, and Appalachian mountains within 2 hours.
 It's different—more forest and river, less dramatic alpine.
 Some mourn the loss; others find sufficient alternatives.

 Meaningfully better in Atlanta.
 Comparable quality costs less; equivalent budget buys more.
 Property taxes in Atlanta are generally lower than Washington state's high rates.
 Overall housing cost position improves substantially for most buyers.
+Working with a local real estate agent who understands relocation will help you navigate the home search efficiently.

 What about the coffee culture?